scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 - CLI provides a dryrun mode for intrusive operations
 - CLI provides a verbose (or debug) mode
 - CLI implementation relies on secure APIs
-- CLI support <action> completion for easy discovery
+- CLI support action completion for easy discovery
 - CLI output is standardized and human readable by default
 - CLI output can be formatted in JSON or YAML
-- CLI can be executed from outside of the cluster (except maybe for very first install script)

 When it is possible, it would make sense to leverage kubectl plugin

-All functionalities are exposed through 2 distinct CLI:
+Most functionalities are exposed through 2 distinct CLI:

-- kubectl (enriched using kubectl approach)
+- kubectl: enriched with metalk8s plugin, to interact with both k8s apiserver and salt API, and that can be executed from outside of the cluster.
-- metalk8scli: a new CLI, exposing specific MetalK8s functionalities
+- metalk8sctl: a new CLI, exposing specific MetalK8s functionalities, that are not interacting with k8s apiserver, and that must be executed on cluster node host.

+Some cluster configurations will be achievable through documented procedures, such as changing one cluster server hostname.

+Other specific solution kubectl plugin may also be provided by a solution.

+To know which command must be used, administrator will rely on MetalK8s documentation.
+Documentation will be updated accordingly.

-In order to operate the cluster with metalk8scli from outside of the cluster, a specific pkg (for each OS) or a procedure explaining how to deploy it, is available.
+In order to operate the cluster with kubectl plugins from outside of the cluster, plugin binary will be available for download from the bootstrap node or from MetalK8s release repository.
-The metalk8scli and kubectl are deployed and available by default on bootstrap nodes.
+The metalk8sctl and kubectl are deployed and available by default on bootstrap nodes.

 Requirements